Computer memory can fail as with any other electronic device. The computer memory problems are very rare but it happens sometimes.

 This is not a widely known phenomenon; this happens when the same speed memory modules perform operations in different speeds.
 I would explain this as a varying length of the tracks that connect memory chips, and the different topology inside the tracks.
 At speeds 1 GHz and more, the track length starts to influence how long it will take signals to reach the destination.
 In previous memory modules like SDRAM, SIMM, there was no such problem.

 To avoid this, use modules of the same speed and of the same manufacturer.
 Even better would be to compare them alongside one another and make sure the chips are identical and the track topology on the PCB is identical.
-The memory modules should look like clones.

 Faulty memory banks

 Usually this happens when the motherboard gets physically damaged or there is a manufacturing fault that happens on the North Bridge BGA or somewhere in the CPU socket soldering.
 This can be identified by taking out one memory module and then running MemTest.
 Sometimes the computer does not even start if there is a memory module in a faulty bank.

 What Do You Want To Read Next.
 Write Me A Message.

 Tell Me About Your Problem By Clicking Here.
 I Will Reply In Two Hours With A Solution.